Deposit protection schemes and landlords

-You must place your tenants’ deposit in a tenancy deposit protection (TDP) schemes if you rent out your home on an assured shorthold tenancy that started after 6 April 2007.
-The schemes in England and Wales are:
+You must place your tenants’ deposit in a tenancy deposit protection (TDP) scheme if you rent out your home on an assured shorthold tenancy that started after 6 April 2007.

 These government-backed schemes ensure your tenants will get their deposit back if they: